When it comes to great lead generation, you can’t just rely on luck.

 That’s why you need to understand where your potential customers stand and what they need from you to make a decision.
 Based on this, you should offer them valuable, educational content that will showcase all the benefits of your product or service and demonstrate that it’s exactly what they need to solve a particular problem.

-• Awareness.
 At this stage, your leads have learned about your company, and it’s up to you to keep on reminding them about how you can help them.
-This will keep you at the forefront of their mind.
-Use educational blog posts and videos to engage your audience and show them that you understand their pain points.

-• Interest.
-Your leads are considering your product, but they’re also checking out your competitors.
 That’s why you need to find a way to cut through the noise and distinguish yourself from the crowd.
 Now is the moment to offer something valuable such as a discount or free consultation, to give them a little nudge.
-Building a meaningful relationship with them is also important, so come up with a drip campaign to share interesting and engaging information.

-• Desire.
-Your efforts have finally paid off, and your lead is seriously interested in what you have to offer.
-You still have to help them find all the relevant information to help them make the right decision.
-Case studies and customer testimonials and reviews can work wonders while your lead is still on the fence.
+However, you still have to help them find all the relevant information to make the right decision.
+Case studies, customer testimonials, and reviews can work wonders while your lead is still on the fence.

-• Action.
-The time has come to seal the deal, but don’t relax just yet because things can still go wrong.
 That’s why your sales rep has to pick the best approach to get your lead to say yes.
 A free trial or a detailed walkthrough that will help your potential customer set up a product or service can be a nice touch.
 Timing matters here too, so don’t hesitate to reach out and finalize the purchase.

 Why Consistency Is Essential?

-• Develop a formal, written lead management plan and ensure your sales reps follow it step by step.
-Your plan needs to define what a sales qualified lead is versus a marketing qualified lead, and there should be a formula for how to proceed with each.
+- Develop a formal, written lead management plan and ensure your sales reps follow it step by step.
+Your plan needs to define what a sales-qualified lead is versus a marketing-qualified lead, and there should be a formula for how to proceed with each.

-• Select a queue-based lead management system that enforces your lead management workflows, provides free email templates and scripts and prevents human intervention for cherry-picking leads.
+- Select a queue-based lead management system that enforces your lead management workflows, provides free email templates and scripts and prevents human intervention for cherry-picking leads.

-• Create lead nurturing workflows for your leads that are yet ready to buy.
+- Create lead nurturing workflows for your leads that are yet ready to buy.

-• Track your team’s process with robust reporting and KPI dashboards.
+- Track your team’s process with robust reporting and KPI dashboards.

 The success of a good lead management plan relies on the development of repeatable processes, shared templates, and definitions.
-You can attempt to can manually implement these “must-have” elements of your plan, but you are leaving the process open to human error and inefficiency.
+You can attempt to manually implement these “must-have” elements of your plan, but you are leaving the process open to human error and inefficiency.
 When you put queue-based sales CRM automation to work for your team, you will see an increase in sales productivity.